isaaclyman/ttrpg-guide/README.md

 RPGs should only be included if they are:

 - Not defunct (still actively sold and promoted)
-- Popular (frequently mentioned in online conversation, and not by sockpuppet accounts)
+- Well known (repeatedly mentioned in online conversation, and not by sockpuppet accounts)

 ## Contributing